jumidev/terraform-modules-auto-azurerm/batch/batch_certificate/README.md

 }

 inputs = {
-   account_name = "account_name of batch_certificate"
+   account_name = "Specifies the name of the Batch account"
    resource_group_name = "${resource_group}"
-   certificate = "certificate of batch_certificate"
+   certificate = "The base64-encoded contents of the certificate"
-   format = "format of batch_certificate"
+   format = "The format of the certificate"
-   thumbprint = "thumbprint of batch_certificate"
+   thumbprint = "The thumbprint of the certificate"
-   thumbprint_algorithm = "thumbprint_algorithm of batch_certificate"
+   thumbprint_algorithm = "The algorithm of the certificate thumbprint"
 }

 tfstate_store = {